jeremy-adamson/sql-google-notes/week72.md

 * A system of packages in R with a common design philosophy for data manipulation, exploration, and visualization

+Eight core tidyverse packages

+* ggpot2
+* tibble
+* tidyr
+* readr
+* purrr
+* dplyr
+* stringr
+* forcats

 ## Explore the tidyverse

+Four packages that are an essential part of the workflow for data analysts:

+* ggplot2 - Data visualization.
+Create a variety of data vix by applying different visual properties to the data variables in R
+* dplyr - Offers a consistent set of functions that help you complete some common data manipulation tasks
+* tidyr - Data cleaning.
+A package used for data cleaning to make tidy data.
+* readr - Importing data

+Factors - Store categorical data in R where the data values are limited and usually based on a finite group like country or year

+### Pipes

+Nested - In programming, describes code that performs a particular cunftion and is contained witthin code that perfoms a broader function

+* Call up data (and then)
+* Group the data (and then)
+* Summarize the grouped data using a mean function
+* Puts it into the first argument in the fucntion call on the following line

+Guides for learning more about R can be found [here](https://www.r-bloggers.com/2015/12/how-to-learn-r-2/#h.y5b98o9o2h1r)